North Dakota mandates masks, capacity limits as virus surges

 Failure to comply with the mandate is an infraction, with a penalty of up to $1,000, though it’s not clear how the order will be enforced.

-Burgum also directed all bars, restaurants to limit capacity to 50%, and closed all in-person service between 10 p.m. and 4 a.m.
+Burgum also directed all bars and restaurants to limit capacity to 50%, and closed all in-person service between 10 p.m. and 4 a.m.
 Large-scale venues also are limited to 25% capacity.

-Playoff championship contests and performance events sponsored by the North Dakota High School Activities Association during the month of November may continue, under the order.
+Playoff championship contests and performance events sponsored by the North Dakota High School Activities Association during the month of November may continue under the order.
 But all high school winter sports and other extracurricular K-12 school activities are suspended until Dec.
 14.

 Burgum said the pause in activities will help keep schools open to in-person instruction.